Shelby

 What Are Memory Timings?

 Memory timings are a set of numbers that show how quickly the memory responds to commands.
-You might see something like 16-18-18-38 on a DDR4 RAM stick.
+Most of us don't need to know the technical aspect, of these items, but it may help to have a basic definition.
+You might see something like 16-18-18-38 on a DDR4 RAM stick or in the specifications.
 These numbers represent:

 • CAS Latency (CL): The time it takes for the memory to start sending data after a command.